 I've decided to stay another semester abroad, what do I do?

 Contact the Office of International Education and find out what steps you need to

 How do I register for classes for the upcoming semester?

-You register abroad as you would normally through SUNY Fredonia's ‘Your Connection.'
-The International Education Office will give you your Registration Pin number after
+You register abroad as you would normally through Fredonia's ‘Your Connection.'
+The Office of International Education will give you your Registration Pin number

 When is advising week and how do I do advising?

-While you are abroad the International Education Center will sign up for advising
+While you are abroad the Office of International Education will sign up for advising

 and meet with your advisor in your place - after you decide on the courses you would